 - Is there anyone not in your circle of confidence that you would like to see in your trust circle?
 What can you do to invite them in?

-- Do you know which circle you would be at the centre of?
-Ideally you want to be in the trust circle of the people who are in your own trust circle.
+- Do you know which circle you would be at the center of?
+Ideally, you want to be in the trust circle of the people who are in your own trust circle.

 Knowing about the population of your inner circle will help encourage positive working relationships and mean your business can grow.